wei30172/react-threejs-ai-app/README.md

 In the respective project directories (client or server), you can run the following:

 ### Development Mode
-Run the app in development mode with:
+To run the app in development mode:

 #### Client
 `yarn dev` (or `npm run dev`)